Arial-js/Calendar-.NET/README.md

 # Introduction
-Calendar is a .NET C# windows form application.
-It's a simple calendar that have a **SQlite database** so all your data will be stored locally in your project's folder.
+- Calendar is a .NET C# windows form application.
+It's a simple calendar that have a **SQlite database** so all your data will be stored locally in your project's folder
 ***please see 'Release Change' section below.***
-I used a windows form application and a sqlite database because the application want to work offline and all the data want to remain in the owner computer.
+- I used a windows form application and a sqlite database because the application want to work offline and all the data want to remain in the owner computer.

 ## PROJECT STRUCTURE